-- 1. In deviation from article 12, paragraph 10, if a student's unsatisfactory results are caused by personal circumstances, the study recommendation can be suspended until the end of the second year of registration at the latest. - 2.
-In the case of a suspended study recommendation, the student repeats the first year programme or starts the second year without having obtained his/her propaedeutic certificate.
+1. In deviation from article 12, paragraph 10, if a student's unsatisfactory results are caused by personal circumstances, the study recommendation can be suspended until the end of the second year of registration at the latest.
+A condition is that the student reports these personal circumstances to the student counsellor.
+The procedure as described in Article 12 paragraph 12 through 17 shall then be followed.

+- 2. In the case of a suspended study recommendation, the student repeats the first year programme or starts the second year without having obtained their propaedeutic certificate.
 If a student due to personal circumstances repeats the first year, study recommendation is suspended till the assessment at the end of that year.
 If the student is admitted to the second year, the artistic director decides, as part of the imposed study suspension, if the definite study recommendation will be issued at the end of the first or second semester. - 3.
 The term review meeting will, if study recommendation has been suspended, decide in consultation with the student which competencies, points of concern or specific assignments require improvement in order to obtain a propaedeutic certificate as formulated in article 8, paragraph 4.
 These agreements together with a deadline for obtaining the propaedeutic certificate will be appended to a written decision that will be sent to the student. - 4.
 The written decision for the suspension of study recommendation also serves to warn the student of an impending negative binding study recommendation.
 The study programme is therefore not obliged to warn the student again. - 5.
-If a student who has been granted a suspended study recommendation, is assessed negatively at the end of the period specified in the written decision, he/she can still incur a negative binding study recommendation.
+If a student who has been granted a suspended study recommendation, is assessed negatively at the end of the period specified in the written decision, they can still incur a negative binding study recommendation.